psenger/Best-Practices-For-Rest-API/README.md

    "type": "https://example.net/validation-error",
    "title": "Your request parameters didn't validate.", "status": 400,
-   "invalid-params": [ {
+   "detail": "The Age must be a positive integer and the color must be must be 'green', 'red' or 'blue'", "invalid-params": [ {
                          "name": "age",
                          "reason": "must be a positive integer"